 - Be careful what images you and your family are sharing, especially if you are on vacation and away from home.
-You could be alerting others that your home is unattended.
+You could alert others that your home is unattended.

-- Remember that any information you post online could be saved and accessed forever.
-Make sure you log out of each application after you are done using it.
+- Remember that any information you post online can be saved and accessed forever.

-More information about social media safety is available at StaySafeOnline.org.
+- More information about social media safety is available at the National Cybersecurity Alliance.

 - Never to post personally identifiable information about themselves such as address, phone, school, or email address.

-- Not to tell anyone their usernames or passwords except for parents, guardians or teachers.
+- Not to tell anyone their usernames or passwords except for parents or guardians.

 - Not to open emails from strangers.

 - Never to arrange to meet someone in-person who they met online.